National Resident Matching Program: International medical graduates

-To participate in the NRMP, an international medical graduate must meet the requirements for ECFMG certification (not required of M.D. graduates of Canadian medical schools, who are not considered IMGs in the U.S.) by the "Rank Order List Certification Deadline" in February of the year of the Match.
+To participate in the NRMP, an international medical graduate must have ECFMG ID.
+USMLE ID is not required for IMGs, but it can be entered.
+It is the same as the ECFMG ID.
+IMGs must not be completely ECFMG certified but most programs require USMLE Step 2 before "Rank Order List Submission Deadline".
+Many programs require ECFMG certificate submitted with the initial application.

 In comparison, students and graduates from medical schools in the United States are bound to the graduation requirements of their individual schools.
 Both U.S. and foreign-trained applicants can participate in the NRMP while completing their final year of medical school before acquiring their medical diplomas.

 Lawsuit

-In 2002, 16 law firms filed a lawsuit on behalf of 3 residents seeking to represent all residents matching through the NRMP.
-The plaintiffs put forward a case which sought to show that the NRMP colluded with other national medical and medical education organization and with residency-sponsoring institutions to depress resident wages, operating in violation of United States antitrust legislation.
+In 2002, 16 law firms filed a lawsuit on behalf of three residents seeking to represent all residents matching through the NRMP.
+The plaintiffs put forward a case which sought to show that the NRMP colluded with other national medical and medical education organizations and with residency-sponsoring institutions to depress resident wages, operating in violation of United States antitrust legislation.

 In 2004, after a lobbying effort by the Association of American Medical Colleges and the American Hospital Association, a rider that granted specific immunity to the NRMP was added to a pension act signed into law by President George W. Bush.
 The provision was sponsored by Senators Edward M. Kennedy, Democrat of Massachusetts, and Judd Gregg, Republican of New Hampshire.
 Subsequently, a federal district court dismissed the case.